Ahh the Underestimated, under appreciated, gem of a bike that is the Rogue Echo.

 First and foremost, let's talk about Rogue and the crazy Echo Bike they've built.

-This brand is actually quite well known in the home fitness space.
+This brand is actually quite well known in the home fitness space, if you want to build a decent home gym setup, you will definitely add Rogue equipment to that setup.
 However, up until recently, they've only focused on power-lifting equipment.
 I'm talking about squat racks, power racks and cages, and the mix.

 While they may be new in the Air Bike space - they're undoubtedly a great brand, with a solid reputation backing their products.

 So, you can probably imagine how people were pretty skeptical when this new "wonder-bike" launched.
 Initially, most people (myself included) thought that it was probably a gimmick.

 But, as a few months rolled by, I heard more and more good things about the Rogue Echo Bike.
 From supposedly stellar build quality to a fantastic feature pack, it all had me wondering whether or not this was the new best bike out and about.. period.
 2nd to none.

 So finally, I decided to go grab my own Echo from their website.

 Interestingly enough, while shopping, I saw that they also retailed the Assault Air Bike and the Elite model alongside their own Echo bike.